 5. Assumption of getting rich overnight

 Mobility implies an exciting future, and to dream big is good.
-Many people are inspired by Rovio's Angry Birds app that has been sold more than 700 million times already, but it is their 52nd game.
-Therefore, it's important to keep in mind that mobile application development does not 100 percent equals quick money.
-Let's get real.
-Whatever you do, there are always three elements to take into account: time, effort and money.
+Many people are inspired by Rovio’s Angry Birds app which has been sold more than 700 million times already, but it is their 52nd game.
+Therefore, it’s important to keep in mind that mobile application development does not 100 percent equals quick money.
+Let’s get real.
+Whatever you do, there are always three elements to take into account: time, effort, and money.
 So, the process of getting to the point where you are able to release a market hit might require a good deal of patience.

 Industries and Technology Areas: